Book Now

 A Uganda gorilla trek is more expensive because of the high cost of permits, while a Tanzania safari is more budget-friendly due to lower park fees.

-In conclusion, the choice between the two adventures depends on the traveler’s priorities.
+The choice between the two adventures depends on the traveler’s priorities.